samjhill/channel/README.md

 Add `--seed <int>` if you want to reproduce the exact randomized look; omitting it yields a fresh variation each render.

+Episode filenames that contain tokens like `S02E05`, `2x05`, or live inside folders such as `Season 02` automatically add a subtitle line to the bumper so viewers see the exact season and episode numbers with every “Up Next” card.
+Each render also picks a randomized on-brand gradient + pattern treatment, so the bumpers feel lively without clashing with channel colors.

+When you run `python server/generate_playlist.py`, the generator immediately writes a short “seed” chunk of upcoming episodes (default 50) straight to the playlist so the stream can start without waiting for bumper renders.
+The script then keeps running, rendering bumpers in the background and appending the fully-produced entries after the seed chunk.

 ### Sassy Cards

 Between episodes the playlist can optionally splice in short “sassy card” bumpers (think Adult Swim vibes).
 Configure them via `server/config/sassy_messages.json`: